nonblocking/mashroom/packages/plugin-packages/mashroom-docs-static/docs/mashroom_documentation.md

 <span class="panel-info">
 **NOTE**: If you want to have a type-safe template we recommend using [React](https://github.com/reactjs/express-react-views).
-Have a look at *mashroom-portal-demo-alternative-theme* for an example.
+Have a look at <a href="#mashroomportaldemoalternativetheme">mashroom-portal-demo-alternative-theme</a> for an example.
 </span>

 #### Themable Portal Apps